 Plop the towel down on either side of the boat launch for a quick sun by Glen Arbor’s Le Bear Resort; don’t miss the Hawaiian Ice up the street.
 Head over to nearby Art’s Tavern for a quick, classic bite and some weird taxidermy.
 Take Lake Street north in Glen Arbor.
 Roadside parking, no facilities. ↑ To Page Contents.

 At the southeast corner of Big Glen Lake, the Old Settler’s Picnic Area is just that: the place where the first residents of the Glen Arbor area would kick back on a Sunday evening to watch the sun set.
 With a gazebo, canoe launch, playground equipment, barbecues and picnic tables, the spot’s perfect for a family afternoon or a post-meal lounge after dinner at eateries La Becasse or Funistrada.
 From Glen Arbor, drive south on M22 over the Glen Lake narrows, then turn left on County Rd 675; 1500 feet past La Becasse.
 Basic facilities, paved parking, picnic tables. ↑ To Page Contents.

 Frankfort/Elberta Public Beaches

 South of the Sleeping Bear Dunes Lakeshore sit the twin towns of Frankfort and Elberta.
 Separated by the Betsie River, the two towns each have massive sandy beaches with natural dunes nearby.
 Elberta’s is markedly less crowded, as it a bit less accessible.
 For Frankfort, take M22 from Empire, and drive west on Main to the water—paved parking, no facilities.
-For Elberta, continue south on M22, turn left on Frankfort Ave, continue on to Furnace Ave, then Bye St—dirt road parking, no facilities. ↑ To Page Contents.
+For Elberta, continue south on M22, turn left on Frankfort Avenue, continue on to Furnace Avenue, then Bye Street—dirt road parking, no facilities. ↑ To Page Contents.